Zawaddie/Web-Application-Security-Assessment/README.md

 ---

 ## Risk Assessment:
 The identified vulnerabilities, while encountered, were effectively mitigated by the existing security measures.
-As such, the overall risk of a successful exploit is low.
+As such, the overall risk of a successful exploit is medium.
 The security team's efforts in implementing and maintaining these measures are commendable.

 ---